Charles Emmett Mack: Death

-After signing with Warner Brothers, Mack was killed in an automobile accident on his way to a racetrack to film an auto racing scene for the film The First Auto (1927).
-He was twenty-six years old.
+After signing with Warner Brothers, Mack was killed when the car he was driving collided with another and overturned on his way to a racetrack in Riverside, California to film an auto racing scene for the film The First Auto (1927).
+He was 26 years old.

 Mack was survived by his wife, Marion Mack and her twelve-year-old adopted daughter and three-year-old son.
 She was born in Italy and came to the United States when she was three.
 A 1929 issue of Picture-Play revealed that it was anticipated that she would perhaps become a leading actress, but it doesn't seem her career ever went past bit parts.
 She is not to be confused with the other Marion Mack.